 If you’ve never made creme patissiere (vanilla pastry cream) before, you should definitely try it.
 It’s such an easy and delicious recipe with a lot of great uses.

-Types of custards
+Types of custard

 There is some confusion about custard-based desserts and their terminology, so I’m going to clear that up before I get into the pastry cream recipe.